fleetdm/fleet/handbook/company/senior-software-backend-engineer.md

 - 🧪 Develop and oversee testing schedules in client server environment.
 - 🏃‍♂️ Familiarity with agile development processes and scrum methodologies.
 - 🛠️ Produce quality code, raising the bar for team performance and speed.
-- 📖 Mentor Junior team members.
+- 📖 Mentor junior team members.

 ### You can "walk the walk":